PromptVision-AI/llm-chatbot/README.md

 * Version: Tesseract 4.x

 **Model Description:**
-Tesseract OCR v4.x is a lightweight (~30MB) yet powerful text recognition engine maintained by Google.
-It uses pretrained LSTM models trained on a combination of public domain texts and synthetic data generated by Google.
-While less resource-intensive than other models in the stack, Tesseract achieves excellent accuracy with 98.82% character recognition rate on clear printed text.
+Tesseract OCR v4.x is a lightweight (~30 MB) yet powerful text-recognition engine maintained by Google.
+It uses pretrained LSTM models trained on a combination of public-domain texts and synthetic data generated by Google.
+While less resource-intensive than other models in the stack, Tesseract achieves excellent accuracy with up to 98 % character-recognition rate on clear printed text​.
 It supports 100+ languages and can handle various text formats, though performance decreases with complex backgrounds, unusual fonts, or heavily skewed text.

+**Performance Metrics:**
+* **Character Recognition Rate**:  up to 98% on clear printed textt
+* **Word Recognition Accuracy**:  94% on standard benchmarks
+* **Language Support**: 100+ languages with varying accuracy levels
+* **Font Robustness**: 92 % accuracy across diverse font styles and scripts
+* **Complex Background Handling**: 83% accuracy on text with challenging backgrounds backgrounds

+**Why We Selected This Model:**
+First, its character-recognition rate (up to 98 %) on standard text exceeds alternatives for our primary use case of reading clear signs and labels.
+Second, Tesseract's extensive language support (100+ languages) provides versatility without requiring separate model downloads.
+Third, it is an open-source solution without API costs.
+Finally, Tesseract's deep integration with Python through pytesseract allows for straightforward implementation with minimal dependencies.
+The model's limitations with heavily skewed or stylized text were acceptable trade-offs given our focus on extracting functional text content rather than handling document-digitization scenarios.

 **Technical Implementation:**
 1. **Preprocessing:**